Lanna people: Exonyms

 The British colonial rulers in neighbouring Burma (now Myanmar) referred to them as Siamese Shan to distinguish them from the Shan proper, whom they called Burmese Shan.

-Until the 20th century, the Siamese considered Northern Thais to be "Lao", due to linguistic and cultural differences, or more specifically as Lao phung dam, or black-bellied Lao because of their tradition of tattooing their abdomens (phung), which contrasted with the Lao to their east, who did not have that custom.
-According to Jit Bhumisak, a prominent Thai historian, Northern Thais consider themselves Tai-Thai and do not refer to themselves as Lao.
+Until the 20th century, the Siamese considered Lannas to be "Lao", due to linguistic and cultural differences, or more specifically as Lao phung dam, or black-bellied Lao because of their tradition of tattooing their abdomens (phung), which contrasted with the Lao to their east, who did not have that custom.
+According to Jit Bhumisak, a prominent Thai historian, Lannas consider themselves Tai-Thai and do not refer to themselves as Lao.
 That is reflected in various inscriptions in which the term "Thai-Tai" is used to refer to themselves.
-The term "Lao" is seen as an insult by Northern Thais, as it is associated with a savage and uncivilized culture.
-Therefore, the use of the term Khon Muang is a way for Northern Thais to assert their distinct identity and cultural heritage and to distance themselves from the negative connotations of the term "Lao".
+The term "Lao" is seen as an insult by Lannas, as it is associated with a savage and uncivilized culture.
+Therefore, the use of the term Khon Muang is a way for Lannas to assert their distinct identity and cultural heritage and to distance themselves from the negative connotations of the term "Lao".

-The Northern Thais also call Central Thais "Thai" and add the word "South" to refer to Southern Thais or "Southerners."
-However, they do not use the term Tai/Thai to refer to other ethnicities that interact more closely with La Nna society, such as Tai Yai, Tai Khoen, Tai Lue people, which reflects the fact that they see themselves and those ethnic groups as distinct entities.
+The Lanna also call Central Thais "Thai" and add the word "South" to refer to Southern Thais or "Southerners."
+However, they do not use the term Tai/Thai to refer to other ethnicities that interact more closely with Lanna society, such as Tai Yai, Tai Khoen, Tai Lue people, which reflects the fact that they see themselves and those ethnic groups as distinct entities.

 History

 Origin

 Map showing linguistic family tree overlaid on a geographic distribution map of Tai-Kadai family.
 This map only shows general pattern of the migration of Tai-speaking tribes, not specific routes, which would have snaked along the rivers and over the lower passes.

 According to a shared legend amongst various Tai peoples, a possibly-mythical king, Khun Borom Rachathiriat of Mueang Then begot several sons that settled and ruled other mueang, or city-states, across Southeast Asia and southern China.
 Descended from ancient peoples known to the Chinese as the Yue and the Ai Lao, the Tai tribes began migrating into South-East Asia by the beginning of the 1st millennium, but large-scale migrations took place between the 7th and the 13th centuries AD, especially from what is now Sipsongbanna, Yunnan Province and Guangxi.
 The possible reasons for Tai migration include pressures from Han Chinese expansion, Mongol invasions, finding suitable land for wet rice cultivation and the fall of the states in which the Tais inhabited.
+According to linguistic and other historical evidence, Tai-speaking tribes migrated southwestward to the modern territories of Laos and Thailand from Guangxi sometime between the 8th and the 10th centuries.
+The Tai assimilated or pushed out indigenous Austroasiatic Mon–Khmer peoples, and settled on the fringes of the Indianized kingdoms of the Mon and Khmer Empire.
+The blending of peoples and the influx of Indian philosophy, religion, language, culture and customs via and alongside some Austroasiatic element enriched the culture of the Tai peoples, but the Tais remained in contact with the other Tai mueang.